villasite/sba/_posts/2020-05-02-bible-study-for-sunday-readings-jesus-is-shepherd-gate.md

 permalink: "adult-faith-formation/:title"
 meta: "Recap the bible study led Sister Joanne Delehanty, OP on Acts 2:14A, 36-41(first reading) and John 10:1-10 (Gospel reading); the readings for the Fourth Sunday of Easter."
 ---
-Recap the bible study led Sister Joanne Delehanty, OP on Acts 2:14A, 36-41(first reading) and John 10:1-10 (Gospel reading); the readings for the Fourth Sunday of Easter.
+Recap the bible study led by Sister Joanne Delehanty, OP on Acts 2:14A, 36-41(first reading) and John 10:1-10 (Gospel reading); the readings for the Fourth Sunday of Easter.
 <!--more-->

 <div class="embed-responsive embed-responsive-4by3">